containerbuildsystem/atomic-reactor/README_PLUGIN_DEV.md

 There are 3 types of plugins:

-1. ''Input'' — when running dock inside a build container, input plugin fetches build input (it can live in [path](https://github.com/DBuildService/dock/blob/master/dock/plugins/input_path.py), [environment variable](https://github.com/DBuildService/dock/blob/master/dock/plugins/input_env.py), ...)
+1. **Input** — when running dock inside a build container, input plugin fetches build input (it can live in [path](https://github.com/DBuildService/dock/blob/master/dock/plugins/input_path.py), [environment variable](https://github.com/DBuildService/dock/blob/master/dock/plugins/input_env.py), ...)
-2. ''Pre-build'' — this plugin is executed after clonning a git repo (so you can edit sources, Dockerfile, ...), prior to build
+2. **Pre-build** — this plugin is executed after clonning a git repo (so you can edit sources, Dockerfile, ...), prior to build
-3. ''Post-build'' — these are run as a last thing of build process (when build is finished and image was pushed to registries)
+3. **Post-build** — these are run as a last thing of build process (when build is finished and image was pushed to registries)

 ### Plugin configuration